 YouTube Strategy Tips for 2019

 Tom Martin is best described as a YouTube consultant, so Tom helps TV companies, brands and independent creators to get their YouTube strategy in place.
-Tom has spent several years “in the trenches” of
+Tom has spent several years “in the trenches” of several successful YouTube Channels, having been a professional YouTube channel manager looking after the YouTube networks for the BBC, like a Dr. Who, Sherlock, Top Gear, and BBC Earth.

 I first heard of Tom at VidSummit 2018, but I missed his presentation.
 But I heard everyone talking about how incredible Tom’s presentation was, so I knew I needed to watch the replay… which I have now watched at least 5 times!